|Motion Studio and the Trips

 held in the Garden Auditorium of the Pacific National Exhibition grounds

-near the eastern
+near the eastern boundary of

 Poster for the Trips Festival with drawing by Jack Wise